Democratic Progressive Party: Corruption

+In 2024, the former DPP vice premier Cheng Wen-tsan was detained on corruption charges relating to his time as Mayor of Taoyuan, former DPP Tainan City Council speaker Lai Mei-hui received a 2-year suspended sentence for corruption, and prosecutors began an investigation into DPP Legislator Lin I-chin for allegedly fraudulently claiming public funds.

+In June 2025, Kaohsiung DPP representative Lin Dai-hua was indicted alongside nine others for embezzling nearly fifteen million New Taiwan Dollars by misappropriating city funds designated as wages for her assistants.

 Structure

 The DPP National Party Congress selects, for two-year terms, the 30 members of the Central Executive Committee and the 11 members of the Central Review Committee.
 The Central Executive Committee, in turn, chooses the 10 members of the Central Standing Committee.
 Since 2012, the DPP has had a "China Affairs Committee" to deal with Cross-Strait relations; the name caused some controversy within the party and in the Taiwan media, with critics suggesting that "Mainland Affairs Committee" or "Cross-Strait Affairs Committee" would show less of a hostile "One Country on Each Side" attitude.

+Factions

 For many years the DPP officially recognized several factions within its membership, such as the New Tide faction (新潮流系), the Formosa faction (美麗島系), the Justice Alliance faction (正義連線系) and Welfare State Alliance faction (福利國系).
 Different factions endorse slightly different policies and are often generationally identifiable, representing individuals who had entered the party at different times.
 In 2006, the party ended recognition of factions.
 The factions have since stated that they will comply with the resolution.
 However, the factions are still referred to by name in national media.

+As of 2022, Taiwan News identified at least 7 factions within the party: